Welcome to The Leeds Salon

 Comedy: Are You Having a Laugh?

-For our second satellite event for the Battle of Ideas 2025* we’re discussing the state of contemporary comedy.
+For our second Battle of Ideas 2025* satellite event we’re discussing the state of contemporary comedy.
 The old joke has it that analysing comedy is like dissecting a frog: nobody laughs, and the frog dies.
 Fair enough.
-But comedy raises all sorts of moral and philosophical issues – particularly today when it seems increasingly polarised along ‘left/right’ or – perhaps more accurately – social […]
+But comedy raises all sorts of moral and philosophical issues – particularly today when it seems increasingly polarised along ‘left/right’ or – perhaps more accurately – social justice vs […]

 More info